top of page

 Logo Casa Loltún

-Palacio de Gobierno
+First-Hand Insights on Palacio de Gobierno

-Palacio de Gobierno (Palace of the Government) houses the state of Yucatán's executive government offices.
+Palacio de Gobierno ("Palace of the Government") houses the state of Yucatán's executive government offices.
 The executive authorities of Yucatán are responsible for administrative tasks and the provision of public services.

 However, it is not only a government office, but also a museum where you can stroll through to see murals and oil paintings or admire the building's colonial architecture.